armory/documentation/docs/2. user guide/working_with_jenkins.md

 ## Triggering a pipeline with Jenkins

-To add a Jenkins trigger to your pipeline, go to your configurations stage and select "add trigger", select "Jenkins" from the Type dropdown menu.
+To add a Jenkins trigger to your pipeline, go to your configurations stage and select "add trigger", then select "Jenkins" from the Type dropdown menu.
 Select a Master from the Master category list and then select a Job to trigger from the pipeline.

 ![Add Trigger](https://cl.ly/022u0k090y2K)